E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/Lattice_Boltzmann/external_chemical_potential_gradient/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

-We present a module that implements an externally imposed chemical potential gradient to the Lattice Boltzmann code Ludwig.
+We present a module that implements an externally imposed chemical potential gradient to the Lattice Boltzmann code `Ludwig <https://github.com/ludwig-cf/ludwig>`_.
 The gradient is further used in simulation of binary fluid mixture and enables the studies of the related flows in various porous materials.

 Purpose of Module